-A 'Final Implementation Report' together with the claim for reimbursement is to be submitted following the completion of the assisted action.
+A final implementation report together with the claim for reimbursement is to be submitted following the completion of the assisted action.

-The IB shall carry out on-the-spot checks (online) during and after the operation implementation timeframe.
+The IB shall retain the right to carry out on-the-spot checks during and after the project timeframe.

-Further information regarding the implementation of the operation is available in the Guidelines for Implementation issued by the IB.
+Further information regarding the implementation of the project is available in the Guidelines for Implementation.